 Social Perception, Bias, and Identity

-This research includes investigating the specific processes involved with social perception, bias, and identity as related to prominent intersectional social identities and group memberships. (e.g., race, sex, sexuality, gender expression, and class).
+This research, which is led by graduate student James Wages, includes investigating the specific processes involved with social perception, bias, and identity as related to prominent intersectional social identities and group memberships. (e.g., race, sex, sexuality, gender expression, and class).
 For more information click here.

 Academic Fit and Psychological Well-being